kk090745/Hello-world-projects/README.md

 1. **HTML/CSS Hello World**
    - A simple web page that displays "Hello, World!" using HTML and CSS.
+2. **Python Hello World**
+   - A Python script that prints "Hello World" to the console.

 ## Getting Started